LeFnord/rstt/README.md

 ---------------------------

 Before you install the treetagger-ruby package please ensure you have downloaded and installe the [TreeTagger](http://www.ims.uni-stuttgart.de/projekte/corplex/TreeTagger/) itself.
-(And pls, respect his terms of license)
+(And pls, respect his terms of license), if ENV['TREETAGGERHOME'] set

 		gem install rstt
 		thor config:init /path/to/your/TreeTagger/